vanous/MVRtoKuma/README.md

   MVR contains data for IPv4 addresses
 - Use `Add Monitors` to create monitors in Uptime Kuma

-## Menu Description
+## Features

 - ### Settings
-    - Set IP addres, username and password for access to Uptime Kuma server
+    - Set IP address, username and password for access to Uptime Kuma server
     - Choose to (not) display IDs of objects in MVR/Uptime Kuma
 - ### Import MVR
     - Loads fixtures from MVR file